+Academy of Engineering (MotorSports):
-Academy of Engineering-Motorsports at Phillip O. Berry, Hopewell, Mallard Creek and Vance

-This career academy prepares students for post-secondary education and careers through a theme-based, contextualized curriculum approach.
-Academic learning experiences are combined with a project based curriculum designed to help students develop the thinking and problem-solving skills so critical to postsecondary education and career success.
-The Academy of Engineering was developed in collaboration with Project Lead The Way (PLTW) and the National Action Council for Minorities in Engineering (NACME).
+Hopewell, Mallard Creek, Phillip O. Berry Academy of Technology, and Vance This career academy prepares students for post-secondary education and career opportunities in Engineering, and Engineering Technology, and related Science, Technology, Engineering, and Mathematics (STEM) professions.
+The Academy of Engineering was developed in collaboration with the National Academy Foundation (NAF), Project Lead the Way (PLTW), and the National Action Council for Minorities in Engineering (NACME).

+Academy of Finance:

-Academy of Finance at International Business and Communications School at Olympic
+International Business and Communications School at Olympic

-This academy provides a concentrated study of the financial services industry with specialized courses in finance, on-the-job summer internships and numerous enrichment activities.
-Courses cover economics, taxation, budgeting, labor management relations, and international trade.
+This career academy prepares students for post-secondary education and career opportunities in the Financial Services and Business, Marketing & Management professions.
+The career academy provides a concentrated study of the financial services industry with specialized courses in finance, economics, taxation, budgeting, labor management relations, and international trade

+Academy of Information Technology:

-Academy of Information Technology at Philip O. Berry
+Phillip O. Berry Academy of Technology

 This career academy introduces students to the broad career opportunities in today's digital workplace and, in the process, equips them with the personal, analytical, technical, and communications skills they need.
-Specialized classes in information technology, on-the-job summer internships, and numerous enrichment activities give students opportunities for an in-depth study of the information technology industry.
+Specialized classes in information technology, onthe-job summer internships, and numerous enrichment activities give students opportunities for an in depth study of the information technology industry.

-CPCC Academies - Juniors and SeniorsAutomotive/Motorsports Academy
+CPCC Academies - Juniors and Seniors Automotive/Motorsports Academy